-Our affiliations and partnerships in the USA and Canada help us stay on the leading edge of pipeline risk management.
+Our affiliations and partnerships around the world help us stay on the leading edge of pipeline risk management.

 These relationships help us provide you with the latest risk and integrity management solutions by leveraging the knowledge and expertise of leading technology providers and industry communities.